-UAS employees are prohibited from engaging in any improper governmental activities or activities that create significant threats to the health and/or safety of the campus community in the performance of their work duties.
-UAS employees and applicants for UAS employment should be free to report waste, fraud, abuse of authority, violation of law, or threat to public health at UAS without fear of retribution.
+UGC employees are prohibited from engaging in any improper governmental activities or activities that create significant threats to the health and/or safety of the campus community in the performance of their work duties.
+UGC employees and applicants for UGC employment should be free to report waste, fraud, abuse of authority, violation of law, or threat to public health at the UGC without fear of retribution.
 No individual who makes a protected disclosure or participates in an investigation concerning allegations of improper governmental activity or the existence of a condition that may significantly threaten the health or safety of employees or the public shall for that reason be subjected to personnel action in addition to any penalty or civil liability provided by law.
-Employees or applicants for employment who believe that they have suffered reprisal, retaliation, threats, coercion or similar acts for having made a protected disclosure may file a written retaliation complaint with their supervisor, manager or directly with the UAS HR Department.
+Employees or applicants for employment who believe that they have suffered reprisal, retaliation, threats, coercion or similar acts for having made a protected disclosure may file a written retaliation complaint with their supervisor, manager or directly with the UGC HR Department.
 The complaint alleging retaliation must be signed by the complainant and contain a sworn statement that the contents of the written complaint are true or believed by the complainant to be true, under penalty of perjury.

-SECTION 15 CONFLICT RESOLUTION
+SECTION 14 CONFLICT RESOLUTION

 The Conflict Resolution Policy is to provide employees with a formal procedure for the resolution of problems arising in the course of their employment in a fair and orderly fashion if such problems cannot be resolved informally.
 The employee should first discuss the problem with their immediate supervisor.
 If the meeting does not resolve the problem, the problem should be stated in writing to the immediate supervisor or unit manager.
 If the employee is not satisfied with the supervisor's written response, the employee may appeal in writing to higher levels of authority.
-To assist in writing a complaint, the employee may request a copy of the Conflict Resolution Policy and Form from UAS Human Resources.
-UAS Human Resources maintains an open door policy for employees to voice work-related concerns.
+To assist in writing a complaint, the employee may request a copy of the Conflict Resolution Policy and Form from UGC Human Resources.

-SECTION 16 PERSONNEL RECORDS
+SECTION 15 PERSONNEL RECORDS